UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_08.md

   - To a machine, column names (features) have no meaning.
 Only feature values and how they vary across examples mean something.

-**training** a model can also be called learning or fitting a model.
+  - **Training** a model can also be called learning or fitting a model.

-All of these will be used in the course so it’s important to get familiar with the verbiage now.
+All of these will be used in the course so it’s important to get familiar with the vocabulary now.

-You will see a lot of variable terminology in machine learning and statistics.
+You will see a lot of variable terminology in machine learning and statistics and sometimes they can be confusing.
 See the MDS terminology resource
-<a href="https://ubc-mds.github.io/resources_pages/terminology/" target="_blank">here</a>.
+<a href="https://ubc-mds.github.io/resources_pages/terminology/" target="_blank">here</a>
+to clear up any confusions.

 ---